apnadkarni/blt/man/datatable.rst

   of the following:

   **-columns** *columnList*
-    Specifies the subset of columns from *srcTable* to add.
+    Specifies the subset of columns from *srcTable* to add.  *ColumnList* is a list of column specifiers.
+Each specifier may be a column label, index, or tag and may refer to multiple columns (example: "all").
 By default all columns are added.

   **-notags**
     Don't copy column tags.

   **-row** *rowList*
-    Specifies the subset of rows from *srcTable* to add.
+    Specifies the subset of rows from *srcTable* to add.  *RowList* is a list of row specifiers.
+Each specifier may be a row label, index, or tag and may refer to multiple row (example: "all").
 By default all rows are added.

 *tableName* **append** *row* *column* *value* ?\ *value* ...\ ?